hpcleuven/VscDocumentation/source/compute/software/python_package_management.rst

 run sub-optimally.
 (Note that this is not the case when you run TensorFlow on GPUs, since conda will install the appropriate CUDA libraries.)

-These issues can be avoided by using Intel's Python distribution that contains Intel MPI and optimized versions of packages such as scikit-learn and TensorFlow.
+These issues can be avoided by using the `Intel oneAPI Python Distribution`_ that contains `Intel MPI`_ and optimized versions of packages such as scikit-learn and TensorFlow.
-You will find `installation instructions <https://software.intel.com/content/www/us/en/develop/articles/using-intel-distribution-for-python-with-anaconda.html>`_ provided by Intel.

 .. _install_miniconda_python: